FIWARE-Ops/docs.TourGuide/docs/core/cygnus/introduction.md

-The data will be stored in the MySQL database with the name "qsg" (Fiware-Service value) in the table "test"(Fiware-Service-Path value) and the structure of the table defined by the entities and attributes (for information about the structures please go the the
+The data will be stored in the MySQL database with the name "qsg" (Fiware-Service value) in the table "test"(Fiware-Service-Path value) and the structure of the table defined by the entities and attributes (for information about the structures please go to the
 [Cygnus Documentation](https://fiware-cygnus-ld.readthedocs.io/en/latest/)):

 output: